How much does it cost?

 What classes do I need to enter the program?

-It is recommended that you complete SWK 160: Intro to Social Work (or the equivalent), but it is not required.
+It is recommended that you complete SWK 160: Intro to Social Work (or the equivalent).
 It is also strongly recommended that you complete the majority of the core curriculum prior to beginning the cohort.